Skip to main content

 Just-in-Time (JIT) Provisioning

-When a user signs in through SSO for the first time and no Invent account exists, Invent creates one automatically.
-You can disable this per-profile if you’d rather invite users explicitly.
+When a user signs in through SSO for the first time and no matching Invent account exists, Invent creates one automatically from the identity-provider claims.
+JIT can be disabled on a per-profile basis if your organization requires that users be invited explicitly before they can sign in.

 Auto-Join

-When a new user signs up with an email matching a verified domain, they can be automatically added to your organization as a member with a default role you set.
-This applies to all sign-in methods, not just SSO.
-Someone invited to Invent through Google sign-in using their @acme.com email would still be auto-joined.
+When a new user signs up with an email matching a verified domain, Invent can automatically add them to your organization as a member with a configurable default role.
+Auto-join applies to all sign-in methods, not only SSO.
+A user who signs up with Google using their @acme.com email is auto-joined in exactly the same way as a user who signs up through SSO.

 Profile Sync

-On every SSO sign-in, Invent can refresh the user’s name, avatar, and email from the IdP.
-This keeps identity data in sync with your directory of record and optionally locks users out of editing it themselves.
+On every SSO sign-in, Invent can refresh the user’s name, avatar, and email from the claims returned by the identity provider.
+This keeps Invent’s view of each user consistent with your directory of record and, depending on your domain configuration, prevents users from manually editing identity fields that are owned by the identity provider.

 Who Can Manage SSO

-Members with Developer, Manager, or Staff roles cannot view or edit SSO settings.
+Members with the Developer, Manager, or Staff role cannot view or modify SSO settings.

 What End Users See

-Users on your verified domains get a clean, branded sign-in experience:
+Users on your verified domains get a streamlined, branded sign-in experience:

 1. They visit the Invent sign-in page and click Use SSO instead.